hellenike/textbook/docs/practice/module2/practice/article/index.md

 ---
 layout: page
 title: "Substantives and the article"
-parent: "Module 2, nouns and adjectives: practice"
+parent:  "Mastering module 2"
 grand_parent: "Practice"
 nav_order: 1
 has_children: true
 ---

-## Substantives and the article
+### Substantives and the article